sopiot/scheduling-framework/README.md

 ## Config Files

 This section explains the format of the configuration files used by the IoT simulator, including the **Device Pool file**, **Simulation Environment file**, **Manual Middleware Tree file**, **Scheduling Algorithm file**.
-Each file is described using the following format for each element:
+Each file is described using the following format for each component:

 - **Option name**: `data type`